-Psychotherapy is a talking therapy that involves exploring what is weighing heaviest on your mind now as well as contemplating important aspects of your past.
+Psychotherapy is a talking therapy that involves exploring whatever is weighing heaviest on your mind right now as well as how this, or other issues, might connect to aspects of your past.

 Psychotherapists are very interested in how you came to be 'you' and how your experiences have shaped your identity, beliefs, emotions, thoughts, behaviours and sense of self.

-As you get used to how it feels to be fully heard and witnessed by another person you might, perhaps, begin to notice parts of yourself you may have been silently judging, dismissing or even disliking.
-Such hidden dimensions to your psyche, once perhaps serving a protective purpose, might now be holding you back.
+As you get used to how it feels to be fully heard and witnessed you might, perhaps, begin to notice parts of yourself that you have been silently judging, dismissing or even disliking.
+Such hidden dimensions to your psyche, once serving a necessary, protective purpose, could now be holding you back.

 Sometimes the past, even if not consciously remembered, is nevertheless capable of exerting significant effects on the present.